juliocesardiaz/Face2Face/README.md

 ## Description

-The idea of Face2Face is initiated by Logan Wu with the goal to help people spend more meaningful time interacting with strangers in person instead of virtual spaces online.
-It is designed to function as a bridge to connect people in the hope of generating friendships and other relationships.
+The idea of **Face2Face** is initiated by Logan Wu with the goal to help people spend more real  time interacting with strangers in person face to face instead of in virtual spaces online.
+It is designed to function as a bridge to connect people in the hope of generating friendships and other meaningful relationships.

 ## Setup
 * Clone the project using the link provided on Github.